Small city could be Australia's Silicon Valley, or its Detroit

-GEELONG, Australia, March 6 (Reuters) - Behind closed doors at City Hall, Geelong’s eccentric mayor sits searching for an analogy to put into perspective the punishing job losses battering his city.
+GEELONG, Australia (Reuters) - Behind closed doors at City Hall, Geelong’s eccentric mayor sits searching for an analogy to put into perspective the punishing job losses battering his city.

 Darryn Lyons runs his fingers through his blonde mohawk - the man leading this Australian manufacturing hub was once a paparazzo and reality TV star in Britain - before settling on a way to describe how the departure of companies such as Alcoa Inc and Ford Motor Co. will hurt.